Thomas-Oladipupo/thomasOladipupo/README.md

 # thomasOladipupo
-Here are details of some of my experience so far
+You see, a journey of a thousand miles begin with a step.
+In my 12 years journey into the world of Do it yourself (DIY).
+It has been one of both excitement and sometimes painful frustration.
+From my enthusiasm of building flying things to my delving into the world of Arduino and master level electronics.
+Some of my experience so far and work are in the links below.

 A smart poultry feeder and watering system  https://github.com/Thomas-Oladipupo/Smart-Livestock-feeder-system